-Both sides are citing Standing Orders.
-Standing Orders were recently amended specifically to facilitate legislative decision-making in an era of minority governments.
 The Dáil referred the Bill to the Select Committee.
 It is the Select Committee alone who would deal with Third Stage.
-And this is currently a Dáil Bill, Senators will have their opportunity to debate and vote on the Bill if the Bill passes all stages in the Lower House.
-For those reasons, Stop Climate Chaos is firmly of the view that the TDs who comprise the Select Committee must be allowed to decide whether to progress the Bill and that it is unreasonable for the Joint Committee (comprising TDs and Senators) to see seek to prevent the TDs on the Select Committee voting on a Bill specifically referred to them by the Dáil.
+Moreover, this is a Dáil Bill, Senators will have their opportunity to debate and vote on the Bill if the Bill passes all stages in the Lower House.
+For those reasons, Stop Climate Chaos is firmly of the view that TDs must be allowed to decide whether to progress the Bill.